Hair loss in dogs: symptoms, causes and treatment

 Alopecia X

 Alopecia X, also called Black Skin Disease, is caused by an imbalance of sex hormones.
 This leads to dog hair loss and the body’s inability to regrow the coat.
 This is coupled with the insufficient production of melatonin, which causes the skin to darken over time.
-This disease is not very common and can be treated through hormonal intake.
+This disease is not very common and may be treated through hormonal intake.

 Some dogs have also a genetic predisposition to less hair growth in certain parts of their body, for example between their eyes, ears or even lower necks.
 There is no medical attention required for this condition, however your vet may recommend applying dog sunscreen during the summer months.